yandex/yatagan/rt/README.md

 ## Performance

-As of performance, reflection currently uses global object cache and eagerly traverses DI graph hierarchies, as codegen does, because the core code is fully shared.
+As of performance, reflection eagerly traverses DI graph hierarchies, as codegen does, because the core code is fully shared.
 For large DI graph hierarchies it may take from hundreds of milliseconds to a couple of seconds to parse all necessary constructs and build a graph, so startup times may be penalized,